divorce for harm Egypt • Egypt fault-based divorce procedure • evidence for harm Egypt divorce • foreigners divorce in Egypt

 - Post-judgment administration: extract the official judgment, arrange certified translations, and plan for recognition or registration overseas if required.

-Children, housing & maintenance
+Children, housing and maintenance

-custody/visitation according to the child’s best interests.
+Divorce for harm does not prejudice children’s rights.
+The court can order child maintenance, schooling and medical costs, and regulate custody or visitation according to the child’s best interests.
 Housing arrangements are addressed based on the family’s circumstances and the child’s need for stability.

-Financial consequences & documentation
+Financial consequences and documentation

 Financial outcomes depend on the marriage contract, applicable rites, and proven facts.
-The court may consider the mahr (prompt/deferred), outstanding maintenance,
+The court may consider the mahr (prompt or deferred), outstanding maintenance, documented contributions, and other lawful claims.
+Contracts, receipts, rental agreements, and bank statements frequently determine what can realistically be awarded.

 Documents checklist for foreign clients